ncatlab/nlab-content/pages/22443.md

 \end{proof}

-\begin{prop}\label{SignOfTheEigenvalueOfTheSigantureDistribution}
+\begin{lemma}\label{SignOfTheEigenvalueOfTheSigantureDistribution}
-The sign of the eigenvalue (eq:EigenvectorOfSignDistribution) is as follows:
+The sign of the eigenvalue (eq:EigenvectorOfSignDistribution) of the signature distribution is as follows:
 \[
   \label{TheSignOfTheEigenvalueOfTheSignatureDistribution}
   \!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!